Jeiwan/uniswapv3-book/src/milestone_2/generalize-swapping.md

     ...
 ```

 This is the core logic of swapping.
 The function calculates swap amounts within one price range and respecting available liquidity.
 It'll return: the new current price and input and output token amounts.
-Even though the input amount is provided by user, we still calculate it to know how much of the user specified input amount was processed by one call to `computeSwapStep`.
+Even though the input amount is provided by the user, we still calculate it to know how much of the user-specified input amount was processed by one call to `computeSwapStep`.

 ```solidity
 bool zeroForOne = sqrtPriceCurrentX96 >= sqrtPriceTargetX96;